unikraft/loupe/src/static-source-analyser/README.md

 sudo ln -s libclang-X.Y.so.1 /usr/lib/x86_64-linux-gnu/libclang.so #(X.Y the version number)
 ```

 It is also necessary to install Clang (bindings) and Beautifulsoup4.
-Both can be installed by executing the following commands:
+Both can be installed by executing the following command:

 ```bash
 pip install -r requirements.txt